Hubear-MUC/Compilable/readme.txt

-Compilable 1.0
+Compilable 2.0

-The program just needs to be invoked.
+This program just needs to be invoked.

+The code was improved a little by setting the curly brackets into the next line to make it a little more clearly.

-It does not perform operations yet because the main()- definition uses up all code space of 8 bytes.
+The program does not perform anything because the code space of 9 bytes is completely used up by the definition of main().